delventhalz/math-perf/README.md

 [https://delventhalz.github.io/math-perf/](https://delventhalz.github.io/math-perf/)

-Click the run button next to a test will run it against random inputs of the specified type for ten seconds and compare it to 10 seconds of running random inputs through a control "noop" function.
-Takes a total of 20 seconds to complete.
+Click the run button next to a test will run it against random inputs of the specified type for fifteen seconds and compare it to fifteen seconds of running random inputs through a control "noop" function.
+Takes a total of 30 seconds to complete.

 #### Serve Locally